herrevilkitten/quip-todo-vue/README.md

 * With everything in Single File Components, `app.css` is not used (and is not in the manifest.)
 If an external stylesheet is needed, the manifest may need to be updated.

 * I have only put in support for LESS processing, because it was already listed in `package-lock.json`.
 Adding SASS (or other processors) shouldn't be that difficult.

+* You may run into CSP errors when loading the Live App inside of Quip.
+I've done my best to clean up the problems.